-In 2023 we were pleased to meet our key gender targets (see the Gender balance at Board and senior management levels section below).
-Beyond these commitments and actions, we continue to identify opportunities for further progress, and to develop targeted initiatives to address attraction, progression, and retention of women in leadership at QBE.
+In 2024, we continued to meet our key gender targets (achieving 40.8% women in leadership (L0-L3)) (see the Gender balance at Board and senior management levels section below).
+Beyond these commitments and actions, we continue to identify opportunities for further progress, and to develop targeted initiatives to address attraction, progression and retention of women in leadership at QBE.

-The QBE UK School partnership programme, spearheaded by the 'EO MIX' network, completed its third year.
+The QBE UK School partnership programme, spearheaded by the 'EO MIX' network, completed its fourth year.
 This offers mentoring and work placements for ethnic minority students between 16-19 years old and aims to provide them with the opportunity to experience meaningful and worthwhile work that will enable them to develop the skills required once leaving full-time education.
 It also allows the students to consider the insurance industry as a viable career option, whilst allowing us to engage with talented individuals from an untapped demographic.

 In Australia, education and employment pathways remain central to our commitment to reconciliation and the CareerTrackers internship program plays a critical role.
 Through our long-standing partnership with CareerTrackers, we continue to host Aboriginal and Torres Strait Islander interns who bring a wealth of knowledge to our business in terms of skill, enthusiasm, and sharing their unique perspectives.
-We have now hosted 43 interns through CareerTrackers since 2014.
+We have now hosted 40 interns through CareerTrackers since 2014, including a number of interns who have participated in our program on multiple occasions.

-QBE North America developed the QBE Early Career Programs which consists of summer internships and underwriting programs, providing opportunities for the next generation of leaders to gain awareness and professional experience within the insurance industry.
-This includes a 10-week summer internship program designed to build relationships with peers, senior leaders and business leads.
-QBE North America also runs a one-year underwriting program designed to teach, develop, and ultimately prepare recent graduates to the insurance industry with training as an underwriter in the middle market business.
+QBE North America continued the Early Career Programs, which consists of summer internships and underwriting programs, providing opportunities for the next generation of leaders to gain awareness and professional experience within the insurance industry.
+This includes a 10-week summer internship program designed to build relationships with peers, senior leaders and business leads, and a one-year underwriting program designed to teach, develop, and ultimately prepare recent graduates for the insurance industry with training as an underwriter.

 QBE implements equitable remuneration practices, designed to result in equal pay for equal work.
-We regularly assess pay equity in our workforce to give us confidence that we have gender pay equity on a like-for-like basis, based on key factors such as role, location, and performance.
+We regularly assess pay equity in our workforce to give us confidence that we have gender pay equity on a like-for-like basis, based on key factors such as role, location and performance.
 We recognise that some pay differences remain at an individual level and we continue to work to address any differences through our ongoing annual salary review processes.